Ta-ho113/furima-37211/README.md

 ### Association
-- has_many :purchased_items, through: :buyer
+- has_one  :purchased_item, through: :item
 - has_many :comments
 - has_many :items
-- has_one  :buyer